picoDoc/betfair-data-capture/README.md

 	getOdds[`1.117087478;10;1b]
 	getOdds[`1.117087478;1;0b]
         ```
-    - To return the volume weighted average price you would have to pay if trading a given volume run:
+    - To return the volume weighted average price you would have to pay if trading a given volume run (*NOTE this only works if you receive trade data, I think this is no longer free*):

 	```
         getVwap[marketID;size]